haliphax/aethersprite/README.md

 operate based entirely on events.

 - `greet.channel` _(server)_
   The channel where greeting messages should be sent.
-Defaults to `general`.
+Defaults to an empty value.
+Both the channel and message must be set before this feature will be enabled.
 - `greet.message` _(server)_
   The message that will be used to greet new users when they join the server.
   If set to the default, no greeting will be posted.
 You may use the `{name}`